Cog-Creators/Red-DiscordBot/.github/CONTRIBUTING.md

 ### Testing
 We've recently started adding unit-testing into Red.
 All current tests can be found in the `tests/` directory at the root level of the repository.
 You will need `py.test` installed in order to run them (which is already in `requirement.txt`).
 Tests can be run by simply calling `pytest` once you've `cd`'d into the Red repository folder.

-### Linking to issues
-As mentioned in the [Ground Rules](#Ground-Rules) above, we use ZenHub to collaborate on Red effectively.
-In order to do so we expect each PR to be "linked" to its respective issue when it is submitted.

 ### To contribute changes
 1. Create your own fork of the Red repository.
 2. Make the changes in your own fork.
 3. If you like the changes and think the main Red project could use it:
     * Ensure your code follows (generally) the PEP8 Python style guide
     * Create a Pull Request on GitHub with your changes
-    * Link your Pull Request to its corresponding issue

-### Small contributions
-For things like spelling errors, comment clean ups, or style formatting you don't need to link your PRs to an issue.

 ### How To Report A Bug
 Please see our **ISSUES.MD** for more information.